Iain King

+Biography

 After seven years work on the Northern Ireland peace process in the 1990s, Iain King held a senior political role in Kosovo’s UN Administration, and co-authored a book on the history of Kosovo and the difficulties of post-war state-building in the Balkans, called Peace at Any Price: How the World Failed Kosovo.

 His 2008 book, How to Make Good Decisions and Be Right All the Time: Solving the Riddle of Right and Wrong, starts with a history of moral philosophy and then develops a hybrid methodology for ethical decision-making.
 King's approach has been described as quasi-utilitarian, and credited with reconciling competing systems of ethics.

 Secrets of The Last Nazi, based on extensive research of the Nazi era, was King's debut novel, first published in 2015.
 A sequel followed in 2016.

 Making Peace in War is about Afghanistan.

 King has been featured as a foreign policy analyst on CNN and BBC, and has written for multiple outlets, many of them based in the US, including NBC, Defense One, Prospect, and National Interest.